pantheon-systems/documentation/source/content/cms-admin.md

   <Alert title="Note" type="info">

-  If the plugin being removed required symlinks to bypass assumed write access to the code base, be sure to [remove](/symlinks-assumed-write-access#removing-a-symlink) them as well.
+  If the plugin being removed required symlinks to bypass assumed write access to the codebase, be sure to [remove](/symlinks-assumed-write-access#removing-a-symlink) them as well.

   </Alert>